nicola-lamaddalena/Degrees-converter/readme.md

 conv = Converter()
 ```

-and then call the methods of the instance with a int or float value:
+and then call the methods of the instance with an int or a float value:

 ```Python
 print(conv.celFah(0))
 # output: 32.0
 ```

-The methods can accept string as argument if it's still a number:
+The methods can accept a string as argument if it's still a number:

 ```Python
 print(conv.celFah("0"))